paulscherrerinstitute/mflow/Readme.md

 If an address is specified in the format of 'tcp://*:<port>' the splitter will do a bind on that address and opens the specified port.
 If there is a hostname given, the splitter tries to connect to the address.
 Supported modes are PULL/SUB for the source and PUSH/PUB for outgoing streams.

+The default value for mode (if omitted) is PULL for the source and PUSH for output streams.
+The default queue size (if omitted) is 100 for both source and output streams.

 # Development